datenanfragen/website/content/en/donate.md

 * **How can I donate anonymously?**

-    If you don't want to give away your identity, you can either use an anonymous crypto currency or send us cash via mail to our address:
+    If you don't want to give away your identity, you can send us cash via postal mail to our address:

     *Datenanfragen.de e.&thinsp;V.
     Schreinerweg 6